mrowrpurr/Specs.cpp/TEMP/SYNTAX_REFERENCE.md

 1. `#define` test header
 2. `Test` definitions
-3. `TestAsync` to define asyncronous tests
+3. `TestAsync` to define Asynchronous tests
 4. `Setup` and `Teardown` (_also `SetupAsync` and `TeardownAsync`_)
 5. `TestGroup` for grouping tests